ericlinagora/libfprint-CS9711/HACKING.md

 ## GLib

-Although the library uses GLib internally, libfprint is designed to provide a completely neutral interface to it's application users.
-So, the public APIs should never return GLib data types or anything like that.
+Although the library uses GLib internally, libfprint is designed to provide a completely neutral interface to its application users.
+So, the public APIs should never return GLib data types.

 ## Two-faced-ness